Remote French island restaurant wins 3-star Michelin ranking

 Like many of the most celebrated eateries of the moment, La Marine has a stripped-back vibe and menus that are guided by the seasons and local produce, much of it coming direct from the fishing boats of the port it overlooks.

 Couillon took over the family restaurant in 1999.
-He received his first Michelin star in 2007 and was named cook of the year by a rival guide, Le Gault et Millau, in 2016.
+He received his first Michelin star in 2007 and was named chef of the year by a rival guide, Le Gault et Millau, in 2016.

+This year's edition of the Guide features 44 restaurants with new star ratings, four of them on their second star while 39 establishments received their first star.
+37 of them are based in France's regions, away from Paris.

+Georgiana Viou, originally from Benin was one of the few solo female chefs to pick up a coveted star for her recipes at Rouge restaurant in Nîmes.